 Tolerance chain is always closed

-A correct tolerance chain is always closed.
-That is, there is an unambiguous route from the ‘one side’ of the specification to the ‘other side’ of the specification.
-If multiple routes are possible, then the structure is over-constrained or something is wrong in your chain.
+A proper tolerance chain is always closed.
+That is, there is a unique path from “one side” of the specification to “the other side” of the specification.
+If multiple routes are possible, then the structure is overly constrained or something is wrong with your chain.

-If there is a gap in your tolerance chain, then one or more parts are missing.
-Sometimes there may appear to be a gap in your chain because the parts are not in contact.
-But then the chain may still be closed because there is a mechanism that determines the dimension of that gap.
-Consider, for example, the air gap of an air bearing.
+If there is a gap in your tolerance chain, one or more parts are missing.
+Sometimes it may appear that there is a gap in your chain because the parts are not in contact.
+However, the chain may still be closed because there is a mechanism that determines the size of that gap.
+For example, consider the air gap of an air bearing.

 • P = thickness of the (unstressed) gasket;